xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 Overview
 --------
-This document is intended to provide an the information needed to create a fully functional development environment capable of building and testing BridgePoint eclipse plug-ins.
-This will allow the developer to modify and extend the existing plug-ins as well as test changes made using the existing test unit tests.
+This document provides the information required to create a fully functional BridgePoint development environment.
+This will allow the developer to debug, modify, and extend BridgePoint functionality and execute BridgePoint unit tests.

 Preparation
 -----------